National Student Index (NSI)

 Who's doing it?

-The Ministry of Education (MoE) is going to match data held on the National Student Index (NSI) with that on the New Zealand Birth Register held by the Department of Internal Affairs (DIA).
+We match data held on the NSI with that on the New Zealand Birth Register held by the Department of Internal Affairs.

 What are we doing?